Communist Party of Vietnam: Rise to power (1925–1945)

-At the beginning of the war, the ICP instructed its members to go into hiding in the countryside.
-Despite this, more than 2,000 party members, including many of its leaders, were rounded up and arrested.
+At the beginning of the war, the ICP instructed its cadres to go into hiding in the rural provinces.
+Despite this, more than 2,000 party members, including many of its leaders, were arrested.
 Party activists were particularly hard hit in the southern region of Cochinchina, where the previously strong organization was wiped out by arrests and killings.

-After an uprising in Cochinchina in 1940, most of the Central Committee, including Nguyễn Văn Cừ (general secretary) and Hà Huy Tập, were arrested and killed, and Lê Hồng Phong was deported to Côn Đảo and later died.
+After an uprising in Cochinchina in 1940, most of the CC, including Nguyễn Văn Cừ (4th general secretary) and Hà Huy Tập, were arrested and executed; Lê Hồng Phong was deported to Côn Đảo and later left to die.
 A new party leadership, which included Trường Chinh, Phạm Văn Đồng, and Võ Nguyên Giáp emerged.
-Together with Ho Chi Minh, these individuals would provide a unified leadership over the next four decades.
+Together with Ho Chi Minh, these revolutionaries would provide a unified leadership over the next four decades.

-Ho Chi Minh returned to Vietnam in February 1941 and established a military-political front known as the League for the Independence of Vietnam (Việt Nam Độc Lập Đồng Minh Hội), commonly known as the Viet Minh (Việt Minh).
-The Viet Minh was a broad organization that included many political parties, military groups, religious organizations and other factions who sought independence for Vietnam.
-The Viet Minh was heavily influenced by the leadership of the ICP.
-It was the most uncompromising fighting force against the Japanese occupation and gained popular recognition and legitimacy in an environment that would become a political vacuum.
-Despite its position as the core of the Viet Minh, the ICP remained very small throughout the war, with an estimated membership of between 2,000 and 3,000 in 1944.
-In May 1945, the Viet Minh started to operate in the Tonkin provinces bordering China no longer under the banner of the Viet Cach, a pro-Chinese nationalist organization in exile founded in 1942 of which they were then a member.
+Ho Chi Minh returned to Vietnam in February 1941 and established a military-political front known as the League for the Independence of Vietnam, commonly known as the Viet Minh.
+The Viet Minh was a mass organization that included many political parties, military militias, religious organizations and other factions that sought independence.
+However, the Viet Minh was heavily influenced by the leadership of the ICP.

+It earned popular recognition and legitimacy as the fiercest anti-Japanese fighting force, positioning itself perfectly for the brewing political vacuum.
+Despite its position as the core of the Viet Minh, the ICP comprised only a minority throughout the war, with an estimated membership of between 2,000 and 3,000 in 1944.

+In May 1945, the Viet Minh broke away from the Viet Cach, a pro-Chinese nationalist exile group they had joined after its founding in 1942.
+No longer under its banner, they began conducting independent operations across the Tonkin provinces bordering China.